pydicom/pydicom/doc/guides/user/what_is_dicom.rst

   definitions used by code groups and structured reports.

-Furthermore, when used with `pynetdicom <https://pydicom.github.io/pynetdicom/stable/>`_, the following parts are also implemented, allowing you to easily transfer Data Sets between DICOM
+Furthermore, when used with `pynetdicom <https://pydicom.github.io/pynetdicom/stable/>`_, the following parts are also implemented, allowing you to easily create code to transfer Data Sets between DICOM applications:
-applications:

 * :dcm:`Part 4: Service Class Specifications<part04/ps3.4.html>`, which defines the services
   DICOM applications may implement.